 Pew provides an extensive library of data and reports to explore whenever you need a trustworthy source to build business case assumptions or develop hypotheses for new research.
 Over the years, I’ve referred many clients and colleagues to the site as a starting point to explore consumer trends and insights.
 The Pew Internet & American Life Project tracks attitudes and use of the internet for all kinds of activities, dating back to the first report in 2000.
 Pew does a great job of trending the data over time and by demographics to compare and contrast differences.

-When you want to expand your knowledge of the Millennials.
+When you want to expand your knowledge of Millennials.

-Pew created a multi-phase ongoing research project to better understand the youngest generation of adults, the Millennials (born ~1977 to 1992).
+Pew created a multi-phase ongoing research project to better understand the youngest generation of adults, Millennials (born ~1980 to ~2000).
 The research provides insight on the Millennial generation and also how they differ from other generations.
 A great place to start is to take the quiz to find out how Millennial you are.

 When you’d like to understand how behaviors are changing across generations.